rai68/gpsd-easy/README.md

 1. install the python file.
 2. find the serial link of your GPS and its baudrate and add them to your config
-3. get internet and load the plugin
+3. get internet and load the plugin, wait 5 minutes for it to install, you can follow the logs